Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: Experimental Setup

-\item \textbf{Feature Validation (FV):} This metric aims to evaluate the completeness of the LLM’s implementation of a specific feature, which we measure based on the pass rate of F2P tests.
-Specifically, we calculate FV from both macro and micro perspectives.
+We introduce a new metric named \textbf{Feature Validation Rate (FV)} to evaluate the completeness of an agent's implementation of a specific feature, which we measure based on the pass rate of F→P tests.
+It is reported at both micro and macro levels to reflect overall test-level performance and instance-level robustness, respectively.